 Chris Rogers writes and speaks on architecture and other aspects of visual culture, informed by thirty years of research and conversations with practitioners.
 He is the author of three books and a contributor to others, including Lonely Planet's new Experience London guide to the British capital.

-Chris has delivered lectures in person and online for a range of groups, and creates tours for organisations, arts bodies and private clients.
+Chris has delivered lectures in person and online for a range of groups, and creates architectural tours for organisations and private clients.
 He has assisted students, film-makers and specialists and facilitated charity donations to cultural causes.
-A selection of his collaborations with institutions, companies and websites can be found on the Partnerships tab.
+A selection of his collaborations across a range of subjects can be found on the Partnerships tab.

 In his architectural advocacy Chris often works closely with architects and occupiers and employs archives and other primary sources.
 He gave a series of talks on architectural memory for the London Festival of Architecture in 2017, delivered the final class of The London Society's Saturday Architecture School that year and opened the Twentieth Centruy Society's spring lecture series in 2020.